Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 ## Code Walk-Through

 1. **UserProfileController** - Explore the code in this file on how to fetch a user's directory (App) roles and security group assignments.
-1. **AuthenticationHelper** - It has examples of how to obtain access tokens via the cache or from AAD.
+1. **AuthenticationHelper** - It has examples of how to obtain access tokens from AAD and how to effectivel;y cache them.
-1. **MSGraphClient** - A small implementation of a client for [Microsoft Graph](https://graph.microsoft.com)
+1. **MSGraphClient** - A small implementation of a client for [Microsoft Graph](https://graph.microsoft.com).
+Includes examples on how to call MS Graph endpoints and how to paginate through results.
 1. **TokenHelper** - This class has the code that shown you how to inspect the '_claim_names' and use the value in '_claim_sources' to fetch the security groups when an overage occurs.
+1. **TasksController** - Contains a few examples of how to use the security groups in the code.

 ## Community Help and Support